 Now, I have to tell you that I have wondered about the health of my kidneys from time to time since that conversation, but not enough to be checked for anything because I don’t have any other symptoms and technically don’t have the symptom of hair loss either.
 But someone talked and it put the thought in my head.

 The next stranger (I want to emphasize that I knew none of these folks) asked if I’d had cancer.
 It was completely out of the blue.
 I wasn’t sure why he’d ask it, unless maybe he just wanted someone to identify with him if he was going through something.
 I guess it was kind of like that.
-When I told him know, and obviously looked confused, he explained, “Oh, well, I just thought maybe with your hair…when I went through chemo I lost my hair too.”
+When I told him no, and obviously looked confused, he explained, “Oh, well, I just thought maybe with your hair…when I went through chemo I lost my hair too.”
 For the love…No, I haven’t had cancer.
 I haven’t gone through chemo.
 I don’t have a kidney problem.
 I don’t take supplements for hair growth.
 And yet, all these people felt the need to talk to something physical about me as though it were a problem and needed to be fixed.
 For a second I heard clearly that I needed to change.

 So…people were talking to me when I wasn’t expecting it.
 Thankfully it was about a subject that didn’t much bother me.
 But, even so, they were able to get into my head a little.
 So, just imagine if the topic people are choosing to speak about is something that bothers us already…the results will likely be more devastating and take longer to bounce back from.